san-kumar/lambdapuppets-installer/README.md

-# LambdaPHP Installer
+# LambdaPuppets Installer

-This is the composer package that does all the heavy lifting in deploying your PHP site to AWS.
+This is the composer package that does all the heavy lifting in deploying your puppets to AWS.

 ## Usage

-Please see [lambdaphp/lambdaphp](https://www.github.com/san-kumar/lambdaphp) for more details.
+Please see [lambdapuppets/lambdapuppets](https://www.github.com/san-kumar/lambdapuppets) for more details.